zhanglydia/TeammaeT/README.md

 ## English or Pseudocode Description of Algorithm

 ```
-Determine whether a maze can be solved given a snapshot:
+Determine whether a maze can be solved:
-    If current position contains treasure, return true
+    If current position contains treasure:
+    	  Return true
-    If current position contains a wall
+    If current position contains a wall:
-        Revert to latest snapshot
     	  Return false
-    Create new snapshot of current state
+    Create new snapshot of a copy of the current state
     For each cardinal direction:
         Drop a wall
         Move the explorer in that direction
-        Recurse with new snapshot
+        If the new maze can be solved:
+			      Return true
+        Set the maze to a copy of the snapshot
     Return false
 ```